MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Teams/CQD-data-and-reports.md

 A ID do locatário no CQD corresponde à ID do Diretório no Azure.
 Se você não conhece a ID do Diretório, pode encontrá-la no portal do Azure:

-1. Entre no portal do Microsoft Azure: <https://portal.azure.com>
+1. Entre no portal Microsoft Azure:<https://portal.azure.com>

 2. Selecione **Azure Active Directory**.